PovertyAction/guides/CleaningGuide/01 Raw Survey Data Management/11 Numerical Formats.md

 r(9);
 ````

 Stata isn't making a mistake here.
 This is the result of .1 not having an exact value in binary (base 2 v. base 10).
-Since Stata does all calculations in double precision, the rounded value of .1 is different at float precision v. double precision.
+Since Stata does all calculations in double precision, the rounded value of .1 is different at float precision than double precision.
 The code that follows shows a few ways to compare these values exactly.

 ````
 . ds x, d